fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 ```

 All we're doing is extracting the pointer to the `WriteDescriptor` and calling
-`Box::from_raw()` on it so that.
-When it goes out of scope (at the end of the
-function), its memory will be reclaimed by `Box`.
+`Box::from_raw` on it so that its memory will be reclaimed by `Box` when it
+goes out of scope.

 ## Reclaiming the `Descriptor`s

 Its time to finally go over the code changes to `push`.
-All access to the
+All accesses to the
 `Descriptor` and `WriteDescriptor` are guarded with a hazard pointer.
 The access
 returns a reference to the `Descriptor`/`WriteDescriptor`, which is valid as
 long as the hazard pointer guarding the access is alive.
 Access to the inner
 `WriteDescriptor` is explicitly scoped within its own block to make clear that
-access to the `WriteDescriptor` cannot outlive access to the parent `Descriptor`.
+access to the `WriteDescriptor` cannot outlive the access to the parent
+`Descriptor`.

 ```rust
 pub fn push(&self, elem: T) {